SystemsApproach/private5g/core.rst

 Finally, while we have focused on its Control Plane, Magma also includes a User Plane component.
 The implementation is fairly simple, and is based on Open vSwitch (OVS).
-Having a programmable user plane is important, as it needs to support range of access technologies, and at the same time, OVS meets the performance needs of AGWs.
+Having a programmable user plane is important, as it needs to support a range of access technologies, and at the same time, OVS meets the performance needs of AGWs.
 However, this choice of user plane is not fundamental to Magma, and other implementations have been considered.
 We take a closer look at the